eddoss/dao-zmk-config/README.md

 ## Documentation

-Answers to frequently asked questions can be found  [FAQ](docs/FAQ.md)
+Answers to frequently asked questions can be found in [FAQ](docs/FAQ.md)